timblewitt/TimCo/README.md

 # TimCo
-Tim Blewitt's test code for sample company TimCo.
+Sample VM deployments for a sample company TimCo.